-Well, here is one more way to enjoy the beautiful flowers a little beyond their short bloom time - by infusing sugar with fresh sprigs of lilac.
+Well, here is one more way to enjoy the beautiful flowers a little beyond their short bloom time. —by infusing sugar with sprigs of fresh lilac.

-Why you'll love it
+Why you'll love this recipe

-- Sprinkle it over fruit salad
+- Sprinkle it over fruit salads—perhaps my Summer Fruit Salad!

 - When your muffins or quick bread are hot from the oven, sprinkle lilac sugar over the tops.

-🔪 How to make Lilac Scented Sugar
+🔪 How to make Lilac Sugar

 SAVE THIS RECIPE OR POST!

-Step 2: Layer the lilacs and sugar
+Layer the lilacs and sugar

-Step 3: Remove the flowers and enjoy!
+Remove the flowers and enjoy!

-Discard the lilacs—they have nothing left to give now, because it's all in the sugar!
+Discard the lilac petals—they have nothing left to give now, because their scent is in the sugar!
+Transfer the lilac-infused sugar to a pretty glass jar with a tight-fitting lid.

 FAQ

 The sugar is infused with beautiful flavor after 24 hours.
-UPDATE: In my testing, keeping the flowers in the sugar for longer starts to give the sugar an off taste from the flowers losing their vigor.
+UPDATE: In my testing, keeping the flowers in the sugar for longer starts to give the sugar an off taste from the blossoms losing their vigor.
 So plan on removing the flowers after one day.

 📖 Recipe

-Lilac Scented Sugar
+Lilac Sugar

 SAVE THIS RECIPE OR POST!